Stuckinrecoverymode/arch-linux-installation/README.md

 # arch-linux-installation
- # arch linux installation script
-I use arch bwt :)
+I use arch btw :)